hishrini/cdc-monitoring/README.md

 Here's a complete script to start all the monitoring components:

+======= Refer Script Files here =======
+Monitoring Script File Location :   kafka-monitoring/start-monitoring.sh

 Make it executable:

 ```bash
 chmod +x start-monitoring.sh
 ```

+_**Please noe** you may see minor issues while running the script which tries to run all the scripts file together in sequence, in whcih case you may want to run the individual script files in the sequence mentioned in the file and that should work..
+_

 ## Summary of Setup